SwissTPH/tricc/README.md

 ## save: define is the value will be used
 - obs: observation: save the option as a calcualte obs_[name of the option]
+  - can be written obs.[othername](snomeCode)
 - diag: diagnostic/classification save the option as a calcualte diag_[name of the option]
 - flag: calculate save the option as a calcualte is_[name of the option]

 READ Xressource
 https://jgraph.github.io/drawio-tools/tools/convert.html

+option can have only incoming edge from images to be placed as option